-- Proper grammar and punctuation can help your writing flow.
-Writing filled with errors is like a speaker peppering “um” in a speech, using a monotone voice, or looking down at a paper during an entire speech.
+- Good grammar and punctuation can help your writing flow.
+Writing filled with errors is like a speaker constantly peppering “um” in a speech or using a monotone voice or looking down at a paper during an entire speech.
 When you nail your grammar and punctuation, your readers don’t have to be interrupted every few words or try to decipher what you’re trying to say.

 - Feeling confident in your grammar skills can help you feel less vulnerable.
 Sharing what you have to say with the world can be scary, but when you say it well, you can feel even a teensy bit more at ease.